John Weddell: Career

 In 1627 and 1628 he commanded the King's ship Rainbow.
 By December of the latter year he had returned to the service of the EIC, being given command of the Charles.
 Despite again being censured for private trading on his return to England in April 1631, he was given command of the same vessel in 1632.
 From the carelessness of the master of the Swallow, the Charles was burnt at Surat in January 1633.
 Weddell lost his entire estate aboard the vessel, while the master of the Swallow returned to England in irons.
 The court refused to give him another commission and ship, instead ordering him to return aboard the Jonas.

 Weddell carried home the news of William Methwold's Goa Convention, which ceased hostilities with the Portuguese and allowed the English access to their Indian resources; he now sought revenge for his treatment at the hands of the EIC.
-As a result, in early in 1636 Weddell was given command of six ships sent by the interloper Sir William Courten of the Courteen association, who had received a patent from the King in December 1635 to trade in the East Indies.
-After failing to establish trade in Canton owing to Portuguese intrigues, he went back to India, where he succeeded in establishing a trade at Rajapur.
+In early 1636, Weddell was given command of six ships financed by the interloper Sir William Courten of the Courteen association, who had received a patent from the King in December 1635 to trade in the East Indies.

-Weddell remnant of the Courteen fleet that had embarked from the Downs in southern England in April 1636, arrived at Macao in July 1637.
-In August 1637, the English stormed a Chinese fort and hoisted the flag of St. George to flutter in the breeze above a small island in south China.
-In September 1637 a fleet of Chinese fire-ships was launched in the middle of the night to annihilate the English's fleet.
+Four of the six ships that had embarked from southern England, in April 1636, arrived at Macao in July 1637.
+In August 1637, the English stormed a Chinese fort and hoisted the flag of St. George but, on September 9, a fleet of Chinese fire-ships was launched in the middle of the night to annihilate the English's fleet.
 Casualties and deaths were suffered by both Chinese and English in several such engagements.
 In the autumn of 1637, half a dozen English/Scottish merchants were detained and imprisoned in the suburbs of Canton for more than three months.

+After failing to establish trade in Canton, he went back to India, where he succeeded in establishing a trade at Rajapur.
 He apparently returned to England in 1640; two years later he again sailed to India as an interloper.
 There he died.